Passive Radiators

 The snorky design has a pair of 86mm ports, 824mm long.
 Peak velocity is around 10 m/sec.
 According to Flare-it, a flare of 25mm radius is needed to be noise free.

-To counter any tendency for the enclosure to walk, I would build it a little on the heavy side and add a plinth for extra stability
+All three units could be mounted facing forward which, with the cones all the same, would give the appearance of a tripple driver design.
+To counter any tendency for the enclosure to walk, it could be built a little on the heavy side and have a plinth added for extra stability